ArmSoM/documentation/docs/main/ArmSoM Product/forge1.md

 ### Official Image

-ArmSoM team uses Debian bullseye as the official operating system.[How to Flash Image](https://docs.armsom.org/getting-start/flash-img)📤
+The ArmSoM team uses buildroot as the official operating system for Forge1.
+[How to Flash Image](https://docs.armsom.org/getting-start/flash-img)📤

 #### Download